 Non-surgical treatments for TMJ-related trigeminal Neuralgia

 Your pain is not 'all in your head.'
-Trigeminal Neuralgia (TN) is often excruciating pain in the trigeminal or fifth cranial nerve.
+For some of our patients in Sherman Oaks & Beverly Hills Trigeminal Neuralgia (TN) often results in excruciating pain in the trigeminal or fifth cranial nerve.
 Symptoms vary but may include a persistent ache to an intense stabbing pain in the lower jaw area.
 Trigeminal Neuralgia is a neuropathic pain disorder because TN may be associated with a nerve injury, lesion, or a blood vessel pressing on the nerve.
-In Sherman Oaks, Dr. Eddie Siman is L.A.'s leading TMJ and Sleep Apnea expert.
+In Sherman Oaks, Dr. Eddie Siman, is L.A.'s leading TMJ and Sleep Apnea specialist.
 With over 30 years of experience, Dr. Siman understands the jaw-body connection and has helped hundreds of patients transform their lives by alleviating and reducing pain associated with TMJ and Trigeminal Neuralgia.
 Learn more about your treatment options by scheduling a consultation today.

 Major nerves can mean major pain.